Zehir/BiomesTweaker/README.md

 6. Click `Send pull request`, and wait for feedback!

 ####Creating an Issue
-EE3 crashes every time?
+BiomeTeaker crashes every time?
 Have a suggestion?
 Found a bug?
 Create an issue now!

 1. Make sure your issue hasn't already been answered or fixed.
 Also think about whether your issue is a valid one before submitting it.
 	* Please do not open an issue to ask a question.